-Specific considerations included new wood flooring, adding warmth to the room, and a custom-colored carpet aisle which incorporates a hint of color and a subtle nod to TCU’s branding.
-A two-tone paint scheme highlights the original woodwork and moulding details.
-Pews were refurbished and new velvet cushions added.
-The custom chancel rail was designed to complement the detailing of the transom window above the entrance to the Chapel.
+Updates to the interior finish palette included new wood flooring, a custom-colored aisle carpet which incorporates a hint of color and a subtle nod to TCU’s branding, new velvet cushions at the pews, and a two-tone paint scheme highlighting the original woodwork and moulding details.
+A custom chancel rail was designed to complement the detailing of the transom window above the entrance to the chapel.
 New cove lighting highlights the original barrel vault and adjustable spotlights add flexibility at the chancel.

 The overall result is a renovation of the chapel which remains respectful of its history on the campus while allowing maximum use of the facility.
 Recognizing this, the Board of Historic Fort Worth presented a Preservation Project Award to GFF and TCU for this project in the fall of 2018.